c2m2/Neuro-VISOR/README.md

 ## Documentation
 Our code is documented here (https://c2m2.github.io/)

+## Connect with us
+A blog is hosted at [C2M2 VR](https://c2m2vr.wordpress.com/) provided by Wordpress.

 ## Cloning this repository
 Git users (versions < 2.23.0) should clone the repository by using `git lfs clone` all other should use `git clone`.